Roldak/AGC/README.md

 3. You can now invoke `gprbuild` on this new project file.
 The built binary will behave as your original program, but will benefit from garbage collection!

-Note that it is possible to configure the runtime behavior of AGC.
-For now, this is done using environment variables and the only configurable part is the kind of storage pool to use: simply set the `AGC_POOL` variable to either:
+Note that it is possible to configure the runtime behavior of AGC by choosing which storage pool it will choose internally.
+This can be done either statically at compile-time by passing the scenario variable `-XAGC_POOL=<POOL>`, or dynamically by compiling with `-XAGC_POOL=dynamic` and running your final executable with the environment variable `AGC_POOL` set to the desired pool identifier.
+Possible values for `AGC_POOL` are:
-* `MALLOC_FREE`: The storage pool is managed by the system using malloc/free.
+* `malloc_free`: The storage pool is managed by the system using malloc/free.
-* `FREE_LIST`: The storage pool is managed by AGC which allocates a big chunk of memory and manages all allocations using a free-list based mechanism.
+* `free_list`: The storage pool is managed by AGC which allocates a big chunk of memory and manages all allocations using a free-list based mechanism.

 *Warning: this is still in prototype phase.
 A lot of features are missing and a lot of Ada constructs are not supported yet.
 Check out the tests and benchmarks to have an idea of what is currently supported.*